aydans/Antibiotic-Resistance-Risk-Analysis-and-Prediction-in-Live-stocks/README.md

-# AMR Risk Classification and Prediction in Live-Stocks
+# Antibiotic Resistance Risk Analysis and Prediction in Live-stocks
 This a repository created to organise a data science master thesis.

 # Story